ericwastaken/python-playfab-retrieve-player/README.md

   - Note: JSONPath extraction warnings are always printed to stderr, regardless of --verbose.

 Exit behavior and errors:
-- The tool raises human-friendly errors if the CSV is unreadable/missing customId, if the config is invalid, or if output cannot be written.
+- The tool raises human-friendly errors if the CSV is unreadable, if placeholders in request_body cannot be resolved from the CSV, if the request_body lacks a resolvable CustomId, or if output cannot be written.
 - Network errors are reported with a status of 0 and an error message in the response body for that row.